 Declutter the living room and leave some space to avoid congestion.
 Having too much stuff can be overwhelming.
 Sometimes a tiny overhaul is needed, but sometimes it's just a few things that need tidying up.
 Try to balance the five elements in your living room to bring balance and positive feng shui.

 How to Feng Shui Your Kitchen

-Every Feng Shui expert will tell you that lighting plays a vital part in the kitchen.
+Every Feng Shui expert will tell you that lighting is vital in the kitchen.
 The key is to distribute the light in the area evenly.
-You should take advantage of natural light and make sure that the curtains are not blocking the windows.
+You should take advantage of natural light and ensure the curtains are not blocking the windows.

-One of the essential pieces of the kitchen by the Feng Shui philosophy is the stove.
-The stove represents your career, your resources and the motivation to achieve success in life.
-Like mentioned before, the “commanding position” is significant when it comes to furniture, or in this case - kitchen appliances.
-To be in a commanding position, the stove must be positioned so that you can see the door while cooking without being in line with the door.
-This is what brings control to your career and in your life.
+One of the essential pieces of the kitchen in the Feng Shui philosophy is the stove.
+The stove represents your career, your resources, and the motivation to succeed.
+As mentioned before, the “commanding position” is significant regarding furniture, or in this case - kitchen appliances.
+To be commanding, the stove must be positioned so that you can see the door while cooking without being in line with the door.
+This is what brings control to your career and your life.

 In Feng Shui, stove burners can be seen as sources of wealth.
-When there are more opportunities for wealth, people have more success in their careers.
+When there are more opportunities for wealth, people have more career success.
 To increase the chances for wealth, consumers should increase their stove burners.
 So if you're shopping for a new stove, you may want to look for one with the most burners.

-There is so much more into Fung Shui that we only covered the tip of the iceberg.
+There is so much more to Fung Shui that we only covered the tip of the iceberg.
 However, this can be the basics of reaching peace and creating balance at your home.
 Be open to the idea of bringing good life energy when moving to a new place.
-Strong Move can help you if you need a hand relocating or assembling your furniture.
+Strong Move can help you if you need a hand with home removal or furniture assembly.